 If the Board implemented the Poison Pill Termination Proposal, the Company could subsequently receive an acquisition offer while there is no rights plan in place.
-If the Board determined to adopt a new rights plan as a defensive measure, it would be faced with the procedural necessity of calling a special meeting of shareholders to approve the rights plan.
-Under the Company's By-laws, the Board would establish a record date of shareholders entitled to vote at such meeting, and the Company would be required to provide such shareholders with not less than ten nor more than 50 days' prior written notice of the meeting.
+A tender offer made to the Company's shareholders could be consummated after as few as 20 business days.
+To adopt such a new rights plan as a defensive measure under this proposal, the Board would be faced with the procedural necessity of calling a special meeting of shareholders to approve the rights plan.
+Under the Company's By-laws, the Board would establish a record date of shareholders entitled to vote at such meeting, and the Company would be required to provide such shareholders with at least ten days' prior written notice of the meeting.
+As a result, to adopt a new poison pill, the Company could have as few as ten days to act.
 The presence of holders of a majority of the shares entitled to vote at the special meeting would be needed to establish a quorum, and the affirmative vote of the holders of a majority of the shares present at such meeting would be necessary to adopt the rights plan.
-Accordingly, if the Company were to follow the Poison Pill Termination Proposal, it might need to act very quickly to adopt a rights plan in the face of an unsolicited acquisition offer (which, in the case of a tender offer made to the Company's shareholders, could be consummated after 20 business days).
+Of course, the Poison Pill Termination Proposal is non-binding, both now and in the future.
+Accordingly, even if the Board adopted the proposal and eliminated the Company's poison pill at this time, it would not be required to follow such proposal in the future and could therefore adopt a new poison pill without shareholder approval.